honey-team/ufpy/CONTRIBUTING.md

 # 📖 Contributing rules in `ufpy` repository

-If you want to contribute, you have to read this rules and follow they.
+If you want to contribute the project, you must read this rules and follow they.

 ## 💻 Code style